weedySeaDragon/rails-guides-bookstore-models/README.md

 ### for the [Active Record Query Inteface Rails Guide](https://guides.rubyonrails.org/active_record_querying.html)

+_These models are actually for [a PR submitted for the guide so that just one set of models is used for all examples.](https://github.com/rails/rails/pull/35008)  If the PR is accepted, then these will match up with what the guide says._

 I created this to help people run and understand the examples in the Rails Guide.
 I want to save people --